 Over the course of six months cities access intensive technical assistance on policy development and advocacy through curriculum-based engagement and collaborative learning and exchange.
 The Policy Accelerator engages and guides city government participants through the following steps in the policy process:

 The Policy Accelerator is an intensive program.
 Cities are expected to commit 2-4 hours per week toward live webinars and/or asynchronous work.
 However, this may vary week to week.
 In addition, city focal points meet every month to touch base on policy development and provide technical support and assistance.
 Teams should be available to join and participate in most sessions and meetings.
 The program also requires teams complete relevant tasks with technical support and assistance provided by the facilitators.

 Explore news and stories from the program below.

 For the purposes of this program:

 Diversity, equity, and inclusion considerations:

-All cities currently active within the PHC network are eligible to apply.
-Cities that participated in the first Policy Accelerator cohort should speak with their PHC Senior Manager prior to applying.
+All cities currently active within the PHC network are eligible to apply when submissions are open.
+Cities that participated in previous Policy Accelerator cohorts should speak with their Partnership for Healthy Cities focal point prior to applying.